-Our net product revenues are recognized, net of variable consideration related to certain allowances and accruals, at the time the customer obtains control of our product, i.e. after acceptance of the delivery by the customer.
+- The methodology and assumptions used to estimate rebates are monitored and adjusted regularly in the light of contractual and legal obligations, historical trends, past experience and projected market conditions. - Net revenue is recorded, net of variable consideration related to certain allowances and accruals, at the time the customer obtains control of the product i.e. after acceptance of the delivery by the customer.